First and second order semi-strong interaction in reaction-diffusion systems: Application to examples

-Analogous to \eqref{e:linesemi-small3}, for any $c$ the invariant subspace $\{\vs_0=\partial_\xi \vs_0 =0\}$ of \eqref{e:core} consists of affine $u_1(\xi) = \const_1 \xi+ \const_2$, $\const_1,\const_2\in\R$.
+In analogy with \eqref{e:linsemi-small3}, for any $c$ the invariant subspace $\{\vs_0=\partial_\xi \vs_0 =0\}$ of \eqref{e:core} consists of affine $u_1(\xi) = \const_1 \xi+ \const_2$, $\const_1,\const_2\in\R$.
 Compare also \eqref{e:fst}.
 For the four dimensional flow of \eqref{e:core}, this space is the two-dimensional center manifold of any equilibrium with $\vs_0=0$ and has transverse eigenvalues $\left(-c\pm\sqrt{4+c^2}\right)/2$.
-Hence, it is normally hyperbolic with one-dimensional stable and one-dimensional unstable manifolds and the center manifold has the same properties as in \eqref{e:linesemi-small3}.
+Hence, it is normally hyperbolic with one-dimensional stable and one-dimensional unstable manifolds and the center manifold has the same properties as in \eqref{e:linsemi-small3}.

 For $\gamma=0, \rho=1$ \eqref{e:core} is the well-known `core problem,' first derived and numerically analysed in \cite{Rey}, see also \cite{MurOsi2}.
-In this case also $u_1=0$ is invariant and $u_1$ convex for $u_1>0$.
+In this case also $u_1=0$ is invariant and $u_1$ convex whenever $u_1>0$.
 For $c=0$, the existence of various even pulse solutions which are homoclinic in $\vs_0$ and asymptotically affine in $u_1$ was proven in \cite{DoeKapPel}.
-Some first order pulse motion was studied in \cite{Rey}, and in more detail in \cite{EhRaWo}, which showed that asymmetric pulse-type solutions require $c\neq 0$.
+In \S\ref{s:corenum} we provide a more detailed numerical study, which also shows that asym\-metric pulse-type solutions require $c\neq 0$.
 Indeed, in contrast to \eqref{e:smallex} here matching requires $\lim_{\xi\to\pm\infty} u_1(\xi) = \partial_x U_0(r_j\pm)$, which breaks the reversible symmetry if $\partial_x U_0(r_j-) + \partial_x U_0(r_j+) \neq 0$.
+Compare \S\ref{s:first-small}.
 Therefore, motion is expected to be of order $\eps$, though nothing is known rigorously.